-When we look at the circle and mix the discontinuous colors together, we get the color brown in every situation.
-But which pigment do you use for which skin color?
-In this blog we discuss this topic in detail.
+When we look at the color wheel and mix the discrete colors together, we end up with brown in every case.
+But which pigment should you use for which skin tone?
+Inthis blog, we’ll explore this topic in depth.

 Let’s start at the beginning.